Everything Ships FREE!

 2. Align Elbow with Wrist

-Fix: Elbow & wrist on same horizontal plane
+Fix: Keep your elbow and wrist on the same horizontal plane.

 • 60 BPM, 8 reps per string